An Update on BBYO’s Pledge to Build and Sustain a Practice of Anti-Racism

 July 17, 2020

-On June 1, 2020, BBYO teen leaders issued a statement standing in solidarity with the Black community and all communities of color and made a series of commitments to move BBYO forward as an action-oriented network in support of the Black Lives Matter movement.
+On June 1, 2020, BBYO teen leaders issued a statement standing in solidarity with the Black community and all communities of color and made a series of commitments to move BBYO forward as an action-oriented network that believes Black Lives Matter.

 While we knew our first step needed to be rooted in partnership and education, we also wanted to engage in a profound introspection, examining long-held traditions and practices to be sure they aligned with our inclusive and anti-racist values.
 We committed to identify and launch educational opportunities, to deepen our understanding of racial injustice, to welcome and celebrate the Jewish community’s diversity, including teens and adults of color, and to actively fight racism and prejudice as we work toward shaping a world that ensures compassion and justice for all.